centretown/xray/b2/README.md

 [https://github.com/golang/go/issues/6011](https://github.com/golang/go/issues/6011)

-After reading this, I decided to see if it had been implemented.
-It has and proven to be useful.
+After reading this, I decided to examine the results and see if it could be useful.
 The following code represents the most efficient form.

 ```
 func Bool2int(b bool) int {